Dani Kouyaté: Biography

 Sundjata Keita's 13th century epic, Sundjata, was Kouyaté's inspiration for the film, which depicts a middle-class family in Ouagadougou.
 He shot it in Ouagadougou, Sindou, and Ouahabou.
 His father played the central role of Djeliba Kouyaté, who was imagined as an old dying man by Dani Kouyaté, though was portrayed as more forceful than that.
-Keïta! received the Best First Film Prize from the Panafrican Film and Television Festival of Ouagadougou (Fespaco) and was awarded the Junior Prize at the Cannes Film Festival.
+Keïta! received the Best First Film Prize from the Panafrican Film and Television Festival of Ouagadougou (FESCAPO) and was awarded the Junior Prize at the Cannes Film Festival.
 In a 1995 interview, he reflected on the experience and commenting on traditional society, saying:

 In 1999 he created several episodes of the Burkinabé television series À nous la vie (roughly "Let's grab life").
 The second feature film Kouyaté directed was Sia, le rêve du python, released in 2001.
 It "operates simultaneously on three levels: as a visually compelling, exciting story set in a mythical past; as a political allegory, in which the events of the past are a continual commentary on Africa today; and as a rumination on the power and value of myth and legend."
 His father played the complex General Watigué, and the junior Kouyaté performed as a musician, strumming his guitar and playing several percussion instruments.

-He also directed the award winning film Ouaga-Saga (2004), which premiered at Fespaco in 2005.
+He also directed the award winning film Ouaga-Saga (2004), which premiered at FESCAPO in 2005.
 It tells the story of 11 Burkinabés struggling to overcome poverty to realise their dreams.
 Kouyaté had five weeks to film this, though it took longer to complete.